 Your teeth will be healthy if you can basic oral care mistakes on a daily basis.
 For example, never skip brushing, always brush twice a day, floss daily and clean the tongue right after brushing.
 Further, avoid brushing after eating or drinking anything acidic in nature as it might harm the enamel.
 More so, change your toothbrush after every two to three months to avoid damages by frayed or worn-out bristles.

-Try rinsing your mouth after every meal and if possible, drink plenty of water through the day.
-Use mouthwash instead of water to clean mouth for more benefits to your teeth.
+Try rinsing your mouth after every meal and if possible, drink plenty of water throughout the day.
+Use mouthwash instead of water to clean your mouth for more benefits to your teeth.
 And lastly, don’t use your teeth for opening bottles or crunching on ice or ripping apart packages.
-Such habits can leave you with chipped, fractured or damaged teeth.
+Such habits can leave you with chipped, fractured, or damaged teeth.

 Visit the dentist regularly